twisted-nematic57/AMSPlusPlus/battcycl/README.txt

       points graphically or do something with the numerical data in the `mem` folder.

- * Delete plot data: This option will delete the two lists in the `mem` folder that are saved by pressing [STO>] while visualizing cycle data with the previous option.
+ * Recover graph: This option will recover the state of the graph that was present before you used the cycle visualization feature, delete the two lists in the `mem` folder, and disable Plot #9, which is used by the program.
-    - The variables to be deleted are `mem\xplot` and `mem\yplot`.
+    - The variables to be deleted are `mem\xplot`, `mem\yplot`, and `ΦΦΦbak`.
+    - Plot #9 is disabled separately as plots are not influenced by nor saved in GDBs.

 III.
 BATTERY SENSOR INFORMATION